zeta-chain/node/cmd/zetae2e/README.md

 One of the tests can be commented out in case only a deposit or a withdrawal is to be tested.
 Testing an ERC20 ZRC20 from an EVM chain

-Testing ZRC20 requires the same config as for the gas tokens, but must include the `usdt` field that contains the address of the ERC20 on the evm chain and `usdt_zrc20` on ZetaChain.
+Testing ZRC20 requires the same config as for the gas tokens, but must include the `erc20` field that contains the address of the ERC20 on the evm chain and `erc20_zrc20` on ZetaChain.

-It is currently named USDT because it was the defacto ERC20 tested in local tests, this field will be renamed into a more generic name in the future

 ```go
 zeta_chain_id